 People at higher risk of developing complications if they get influenza include:

-- very young children, especially infants (under 1 year).
+very young children, especially babies under 1 year.

 What is the treatment for the flu?

-The best thing you can do is rest at home until your symptoms ease and you feel better.
+The best thing you can do is rest at home until you feel better.
 Stay home from work or school and away from other people while you are unwell.
 Other things you can do are to:

-sip fresh lemon juice mixed with honey and hot water to soothe a sore throat or dry cough
+sip fresh lemon juice mixed with honey and hot water or gargle salt water to soothe a sore throat or dry cough

 Influenza is caused by a virus so antibiotics do not help.

 Take paracetamol or ibuprofen to help relieve fever, body aches and headache.
-Ask your pharmacist about other medicines such as lozenges, gargles and cough mixtures to ease symptoms such as sore throat, runny nose and coughs.
+Ask your pharmacist about other medicines such as lozenges or gargles to ease symptoms such as sore throat, runny nose and coughs.
 Be aware that most medicines for flu, coughs and colds contain ingredients that are not recommended for children under 6 years.
 Ask your pharmacist for product advice for young children and do not give aspirin to children under 16 years.

 See your doctor